How Manufacturers Can Use Pay-Per-Click Advertising

 We’ll start by talking about how you can use Google to attract new clients.

-To use Google AdWords, you only need a Google account and a credit card.
+To use Google Ads, you only need a Google account and a credit card.

 Then, you’re ready to find your audience.